-As reviewed through time, this is likely to be a fascinating milestone in the evolution of accounting technology and its impact on business.
+We are at a fascinating milestone in the evolution of accounting technology and its impact on business.
 Many working professionals can still remember when technology was burgeoning.
 From the perspective of accountancy, paper ledgers gave way to spreadsheet applications.
 CPAs and accounting professionals passed files back and forth from shared drives or emailed them to peers and clients.
-Then those spreadsheets got more advanced – they were shared in content management systems or stored in the cloud and worked on by multiple people simultaneously.
-And now applications are becoming transformative in their ability to draw conclusions and anticipate trends based on the information that was once handwritten in books that wouldn’t even fit inside a backpack.
+Then those spreadsheets got more advanced.
+Professionals shared them in content management systems or stored them in the cloud so that multiple people could work simultaneously.
+Now, applications are becoming transformative in their ability to draw conclusions and anticipate trends.

-The accounting industry isn’t exempt or unique in the fact that it’s being impacted by a rush of technology advances.
+The rush of technology advances will certainly impact the industry.
 Thinking about all of the different ways that technology could impact any industry is as dizzying as it is speculative.
-It’s likely that we haven’t fully anticipated the ways that conditions and processes will merge to allow for new things.
+Accounting professionals haven’t fully anticipated the ways that conditions and processes will change to allow for new things.
 So how can a CPA firm or accounting professional prepare for a future where technology presents an unknown?

 “You can’t run an accounting firm in 2017 like you did in 1980 but it amazes me how many people try,” said Bill Carlino, Managing Director – Consulting Services for Transition Advisors, LLC.
-Recently, Carlino was surprised to meet with a managing partner of a CPA firm that didn’t have a computer in his office.
+Recently, meeting with a managing partner of a CPA firm that didn’t have a computer in his office surprised Carlino.
 “Historically, the accounting industry has not been the fastest to adopt change but there have been seminal technology events that have really advanced the pace of change – and the industry is now changing faster.”

-Some broad technology trends – like cloud computing, big data, 3D printing, cybersecurity, wearable technology, driverless cars, and the Internet of Things – are impacting all businesses.
+Broad technology trends like cloud computing, big data, cybersecurity, wearable technology, and driverless cars are impacting all businesses.
 But what will impact CPA firms and accounting professionals?
-We can safely assume some things.

 Working Alone, Together

 All businesses are going to have to be more receptive to remote work.
 It’s well-documented and understood that workers today want flexibility in where and how they work.
 CPA firms and accounting professionals need to have the systems and policies in place to allow for this.
-Cloud accounting systems are a great start to ensure that records can be shared securely, no matter where the client or the firm is located.
+Flexibility and the ability to work from anywhere are key needs for today’s and tomorrow’s accounting teams.

 The Technology Guessing Game

 The technology view beyond the next two to three years gets hazier.
 Artificial Intelligence has been seeping into applications and software platforms at an increasingly steady pace.
-How AI will impact the industry is a speculative topic in and of itself but as systems’ decision-making abilities improve, it’s interesting to think about a computer’s potential role in evaluating financial and accounting records as part of taxation and valuation.
+AI will impact the industry.
+As systems’ decision-making abilities improve, it’s interesting to think about a computer’s potential role in evaluating financial and accounting records as part of taxation and valuation.

 Probably slightly beyond AI, blockchain technology holds great promise in the accounting profession.
 A record that is self-auditing and immutable can mean huge changes for not just how much time and effort it takes to verify company financials but drastic reductions to the difficulty and complexity of audits.